mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 experimental / preview, so the cold starts are not fully optimized.
 See [my previous article](https://mikhail.io/2018/04/azure-functions-cold-starts-in-numbers/) for exact numbers.

+Same applies to Python on GCP.

 The following chart shows some intuition about the cold start duration per language.
-The languages are ordered based on mean response time, from lowest to highest.
-65% of request durations are inside the vertical bar (1-sigma interval) and 95% are inside the vertical line (2-sigma):
+The languages are ordered based on mean response time, from lowest to highest:
-TODO

 ![Cold Start per Language per Cloud and Language](/coldstart-per-language.png)

-AWS provides the richest selection of runtimes, and all of them are faster than the other two cloud providers.
+AWS provides the richest selection of runtimes, and 4 out of 5 are faster than the other two cloud providers.
-C# / .NET seems to be the least optimized out of the 5 languages of AWS Lambda.
+C# / .NET seems to be the least optimized (Amazon, why is that?).

 TODO - cross check with other charts.